 Guiding principles set forth by ecomaine’s governing communities have been – and continue to be – commitment to efficient waste services for their citizens and protection of the environment.

 The waste-to-energy plant was built in 1988 and provided two major benefits: 1) use of municipal waste as fuel to generate and sell electricity for the financial health of the organization, and 2) reduction in the volume of trash by 90 percent to greatly extend the life of the landfill.

 Recycling was added in 1990 and single-stream recycling was added in 2006 for both environmental and financial considerations that have succeeded beyond expectation.

-As of 2018, ecomaine has grown to include 74 communities under contract for services, eliminated its debt, and earned the International Standards Organization certification for excellence in environmental management for each of its three facilities.
+Currently, ecomaine has grown to include more than 70 communities under contract for services, eliminated its debt, and earned the International Standards Organization certification for excellence in environmental management for each of its three facilities.